sujithpl/sujithpl.github.io/content/post/2019-12-21-reflections-on-a-year-of-consulting.md

 ---
-#layout: post
+categories:
+- professional
+date: "2019-12-21T00:00:00Z"
+tags:
+- consulting
-title:  "Reflections on a Year of Consulting"
+title: Reflections on a Year of Consulting
-date:   2019-12-21 00:00:00 -0500
-categories: professional
-tags: [consulting]
 ---
 I last posted an entry in this blog more than a year ago.
 There have been quite a few changes in my life during that time.
 From a professional perspective, the most significant one was that I switched jobs.